artichoke/project-infrastructure/modules/github-pages-domain-dns/README.md

 ## Parameters

+- `include_apex`: Whether to create A and AAAA records for the apex domain.
+  Defaults to `true`.
+- `github_organization`: The GitHub organization slug, e.g. `artichoke`.
+- `subdomains`: The list of subdomains to create CNAME records for.
+Defaults to `["www"]`.
 - `zone_id`: The id of the Route53 zone to create TXT records in.
-- `github_organization`: The GitHub organization slug, e.g. `artichoke`.

 ## Outputs

-This module has no outputs.
+- `domains`: The list of FQDNs that records were created for.